-"My sister Kathleen and I always level to cook.
-Our 4-H experience-we started when we were six and continued as members for trn years-included a lot of cooking and baking.
-We'd always wanted to run our own category business, but careful research showed us we were more herely to make money running a restaurant."
+"My sister Kathleen and I always loved to cook.
+Our 4-H experience-we started when we were six and continued as members for ten years-included a lot of cooking and baking.
+We'd always wanted to run our own catering business, but careful research showed us we were more likely to make money running a restaurant."

-In 1911 Therese Bonz and her sister Kathleen Benz Mooers actived to transfact their 4-H experience and their education Kathleen earned degree in home economics and Theresa studied for a putrition and marketing) into a successful restaurant.
+In 1981 Theresa Benz and her sister Kathleen Benz Mooers decided to translate their 4-H experience and their education (Kathleen earned a degree in home economics and Theresa studied foods, nutrition and marketing) into a successful reataurant.
 They opened the Willowbrook Restaurant in a shopp mall in suburban Portland.

-We lid all the cooking and a lot of the shopping.
+"At first we worked 70 or 80 hours a week," Theresa said.
+"We did all the cooking and a lot of the shopping.
 I realized then how much 4-H had given me the skills to organize my time and work efficiently.
 Sometimes when I was a 4-H'er, I thought keeping records was a pain, but now I find I'm using those skills every day-in inventory, tax preparation and other records."